You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 Introduction

 A large cost-efficiency gap exists between portable and commercial sawmills.
 Commercial sawmills in New Zealand almost exclusively saw radiata pine for well-established domestic and export markets, and do so in a competitive environment where costs must be low to survive.
-Scale is important, with larger sawmills securing greater efficiencies of scale.
+Larger sawmills tend to secure greater efficiencies of scale.
 Portable sawmills operate exclusively at the small scale and because cost-efficiency is low, timber value must be high.
 They tend to cut specialty high-value species and buy logs at a low rate to ensure they operate at a profit.
 Portable sawmills also tend to operate in the forest where the trees are harvested, which reduces or eliminates transport costs.
 Buying logs at a low rate does not encourage market development for specialty timber species, because the grower will not plant a tree species unless they perceive the species to be profitable.

 Operating at the small scale is necessary both because of the limited scale and disparate nature of the specialty log resource and also because the market for specialty timbers is underdeveloped.
 This report assesses an innovative prototype sawmill designed to maximise cost-efficiency and grade recoveries, while minimising degrade.
 The sawmill comprises a twin vertical bandsaw mill combined with a twin-blade edger.
 The objective was to build a sawmill that captures some of the cost efficiencies offered by larger scale fixed sawmills, while minimising the capital outlay.
 The sawmill itself is not designed to be portable, so requires a supply of delivered logs and a 3-phase power supply.